|How to conquer your overeating for good!|

 You are your own authority, so use those strict dieting rules as a source for experimentation and tweak your eating plan, as needed, to make it work for you.

 By 2007, the Atkins diet had evolved into a high-fat diet.
-Everywhere I went, people were telling others to eat more fat and calories.
+Everywhere I went, people were telling others to eat more fat and calories if the weight wasn't coming off.
 No matter what type of problem a dieter was having, the answer they got was always to eat more fat.

 If I had listened to what those self-appointed low-carb experts were saying, I never would have gone on to lose over 100 pounds.
 I would have been just as unsuccessful as many of them have been.